 - At this point, start spraying some apple juice/apple cider vinegar every hour.

 - After 4 to 5 hours start testing for internal temperature.
 Once you hit close to 160° F, you can start wrapping in foil.
 Take enough 18×30 aluminum foil sheets to cover your pork cut.
 Remove the cut from the grates and place it on top of the foil with the fat side down.
-Spray apple cider/juice one more time and then wrap as tight as you can to make sure you don’t lose any of the bark.
+Spray apple cider/juice one more time and then wrap as tight as you can to make sure you don’t lose any of the bark (this is how you get it!).
 Then wrap it one more time to keep the foil from tearing on the grates and put it back into the smoker fat side down.

 - Once you’ve reached this point, your smoked pork has absorbed as much smoke as possible so you can leave the temperature as is just to keep the tenderness going.
 Check for tenderness after 2 to 3 hours (7 or 8-hour mark).
 You’ll know you’re ready when you can pull the blade from the meat without any problems.
 At this point, take it off the grill.